nmm131/check-ip-addresses-of-connected-devices-on-network/README.md

 Made with Linux and Shell Command Language.

 Check IP Addresses of Connected Devices in a Network is re-runnable.
-Run the Shell Script called run.sh located within the project's folder as administrator.
+Run the Shell Script called run.sh with two IP addresses as arguments as administrator.
+It is located within the project's folder.
 The program requires ping to be installed.

 Some connected devices in the network may not respond within 1 second, but may still be active devices.
 To change the deadline you can change the -w timeout value of the ping command.
 To change the number of packets sent, you can change the -c count value.